deshankoswatte/deshankoswatte/README.md

 </p>

-- 🔭 I've recently worked on _**Deep Learning, Hashing, and Natural Language Processing**_ as a part of my final year undergraduate research project named _Optimized Duplicate Question Detection in PCQA Platforms_.
-The work was published in the _10th Chapter of IEEE ICIAfS 2021 Conference held at Sri Lanka Technological Campus( SLTC), Sri Lanka_.
+- 🔭 I've recently worked on _**Deep Learning, Hashing, and Natural Language Processing**_ as a part of my final year undergraduate research project named _Optimized Duplicate Question Detection in PCQA Platforms using Semantic Hashing_.
+The work was published in the _10th Chapter of IEEE ICIAfS 2021 Conference held at Sri Lanka Technological Campus(SLTC), Sri Lanka_.
 - 🌱 I’m currently learning and mastering _**Faiss, PyTorch, and React**_.
 - 📚 I've studied _**B.Eng.
 (Hons) Software Engineering at the University of Westminster, UK :gb:**_ which is affiliated with the _Informatics Institute of Technology, Sri Lanka :sri_lanka:_.